joshclinton/DSCI1000/README.md

 The contents of this repository represent a work-in-progress and revisions and edits are likely frequent.

 Reactions and comments are welcome and apologies in advance for typos, errors, and inefficiencies, but you get what you pay for ;)

+The notes are not yet sequenced, but the order should be something like: DataWrangling, NationalPopularVote, Resampling, PredictingElectoralCollege.
+That said, some resampling is done in NationalPopularVote.

+Also note that I have not yet added appropriate citations to existing work in the relevant areas, nor have I motivated each section sufficiently with a motivating puzzle.